dalehenrich/RowanSample9/README.md

-# RowanSample9 - spec_0061
+# RowanSample9 - spec_0062
-Package Group Example 1: define using only packages, including references to conditional packages.
-Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.
+Package Group Example 2: define using packages and components.
+Start with spec_0061, move the Loader packages into a common/Loader subcomponent and replace the loader package references in the group/Loader with a reference to the common/Loader component.
 ```
 RwLoadSpecificationV2 {
-	#specName : 'spec_0061',
+	#specName : 'spec_0062',
 	#projectName : 'RowanSample9',
 	#gitUrl : 'git@github.com:dalehenrich/RowanSample9.git',
-	#revision : 'spec_0061',
+	#revision : 'spec_0062',
 	#projectSpecFile : 'rowan/project.ston',
 	#componentNames : [
 		'Core'